 There is a place in my imagination.
 A mythical, far-away land called the Valley of Ideas.
-In its isolated, fertile plains new ideas continually evolve.
+In its isolated, fertile plains new ideas continually spawn and evolve.
 In order to survive, these embryonic concepts must compete for available resources.

 In the natural world that would mean food, water, and shelter.
 But in the Valley of Ideas the contested resources are evidence, acceptance and approval.
 In this dynamic environment new ideas are constantly trying to establish a foothold and unless they can displace an existing idea.
 Or find a niche where there is an absence of current ideas.
 They will perish.

 It’s a dogma eat dogma world where only the fittest ideas will flourish and survive.

 But occasionally, something goes wrong.
 Especially with ideas from the genus ‘business and marketing’.

 An idea that had been holding its own, in the constrained and competitive world of the Valley of Ideas, finds a way out.
 Traveling the path of publicity.
 Up the slopes of self promotion.
 Scaling the hills of hype.
 Before making a final push to the summit of Bullshit Mountain.
 Where it ceases to be just another idea and becomes a full-fledged fad.

 It will enjoy its brief existence as the top idea in the world.
 Then it will die.
 Of exposure.
 Leaving the summit free for its next occupier.